lmondada/dphil-thesis/content/04_matching/05_anchors.md

   return all_anchors
 ```

-The part of the pseudocode that is without comments is unchanged from
-`CanonicalAnchors`.
-Using {{% refproposition "prop-dualspanningtree" %}}, we
-know that we can assume that every operation has at most 3 children, and thus 3
-neighbours in `G`, given that the operations equivalent to parent nodes were
-removed.
+We can represent the sequence of recursive calls to `AllAnchors` as a tree.
+The
+call tree for the graph used as example to illustrate `CanonicalAnchors` earlier
+is given on the next page.

-Let us write $\Pi_r^w(G)$ for the set of sets of anchors returned by
+We now show correctness of the procedure.
+Let us write $\Pi_r^w(G)$ for the set
-`AllAnchors(G, r, w, {})`.
+of sets of anchors returned by `AllAnchors(G, r, w, {})`.

 <!-- prettier-ignore -->
 {{< proposition title="Correctness of AllAnchors" id="prop-allanchors-correctness" >}}